 We are Castaway Club Gold members.
 That means that we have cruised with Disney over five times (eight to be exact).
 Because we are frequent cruisers, we have learned some great Disney Cruise tips that first time cruisers might not be aware of.

-Heck, you don’t even have to be a first time Disney cruise guest to take advantage of all these tips!
+Heck, you don’t even have to be taking your first Disney Cruise to take advantage of all these tips!
 These are things that EVERYONE on a Disney Cruise should know about so please share it with your friends!

 20 Disney Cruise Tips You Will Want to Know: